adsonpleal/Scholar/README.md

 samples, guidance on mobile development, and a full API reference.

-## Runnin the project
+## Running the project

-before runnin the project generate the needed files by running `flutter packages pub run build_runner build --delete-conflicting-outputs`
+before running the project generate the needed files by running `flutter packages pub run build_runner build --delete-conflicting-outputs`